OctopusDeploy/docs/src/pages/docs/getting-started/managing-octopus-subscriptions.md

 ### Explaining the two versions of Control Center

 In October 2022, we moved to Stripe as our payment gateway, so we needed a new system for integration with Stripe.
-We refer to the new system as Control Center V2, and it will replace Control Center later this year.
-During 2023, we'll migrate your subscriptions from V1 to V2 as you pay or renew.
-After the migration is complete, we'll deprecate V1.
+We refer to the new system as Control Center V2, and it replaces the original Control Center V1.

 ### I can't work out how to do something in Control Center V2 that I used to do in V1